How to Boost Your Adult-Gerontology Acute Care Nurse Practitioner (AGACNP) Board Exam Score

 This question uses the term “unreal” in the question stem, and “derealization” is the correct answer.

 Whether you are taking your AGACNP board exam, there is so much at stake.
-Taking the time to identify your unknown unknowns will not only help you prepare for and excel on your exam, you’ll expand your core knowledge.
+Taking the time to identify your unknown unknowns will not only help you prepare for and excel on your exam, it will help you expand your core knowledge.
 Then, on test day, use the five simple techniques you learned here to identify common flaws in questions, which will increase your chances of getting a question correct.

 Give these methods a try and let me know how it goes.
 Moreover, I’d love to hear about techniques you use that I didn’t write about.

-And if you’re looking for a nurse practitioner exam question bank, you know where to find one.
+And if you’re looking for an AGACNP question bank, you know where to find one.

 Adam Rosh, MD